benimprojem/Nim-Programing-Language/readme.md

 `echo("Text { var }")`: `{ var }`, `{ var}`, `{var }`, `\{var}` are not variables, but strings.
 `echo(var)`: var is a variable here.
 When written without "", only variable names can be used to print.

-`prompt:i32 = input("Enter a number?")`: Takes input from the user. //print, in input module: io `len(data)`: Returns the length of the collection/string.
-Escape characters such as `\` are supported.
+`prompt:i32 = io.input("Enter a number?")`: Takes input from the user. //io.print, in input module: io `len(data)`: Returns the length of the collection/string. / strlen,  arrlen, Escape characters such as `\` are supported.
 ```